 Most people trying to locate a gravestone are however trying to trace an ancestor and this is often difficult because of overgrowth or because the writing has been obscured or obliterated.
 Years of work by the Friends have produced a full burial list and identification for virtually all existing memorials.
 The Index of Burials and Memorials lists everyone known to have been buried in the cemetery.
 Each name shows which section of the cemetery the person was buried in, whether the memorial has been relocated and its current location.
 The grid reference gives either the gravesite or, if the person has been reinterred in the mass vault or elsewhere, it will list the location of the relocated gravestone.
 If there is no grid reference, this means there is no memorial left above the ground.

 For telephone enquiries, ring the Karori cemetery office (04 476 6109) which also has a full burial list with plot locations.
-If you are unable to find a gravestone, one of the Committee members of Friends of Bolton Street Memorial Park will be able to assist.
+If you are unable to find a gravestone, one of the Committee members of Friends of Bolton Street Cemetery will be able to assist.
 Visit the Contact Us page to find out how you can contact them.

 Maintaining a gravesite